-- When referring to improvements to the impairment model, many respondents considered that the introduction of a clear definition of the notions of 'significant' and 'prolonged' to enhance IAS 39 impairment approach was fundamental.
-However, some respondents mentioned that the management should be left responsible for specifying their own definition of these terms with transparent disclosures in the notes. - Many of these respondents referred to the use of thresholds.
-For example: - a) a simple way to address the issues that arise in practice would be to set a rules-based definition of "prolonged" that grants comparability and is simple to understand for instance, 12 months.
+- 57 When referring to improvements to the impairment model, many respondents considered that the introduction of a clear definition of the notions of 'significant' and 'prolonged' to a "prolonged decline" criterion was fundamental.
+However, some respondents mentioned that the management should be left responsible for specifying their own definition of these terms with transparent disclosures in the notes. - 58 Many of these respondents referred to the use of thresholds.
+For example: - a simple way to address the issues that arise in practice would be to set a rules-based definition of "prolonged" that grants comparability and is simple to understand for instance, 12 months.
 A more principles-based solution would be to leave room to the entity to define its own criterion and explain it in the notes.
-Such judgmental threshold would be capped by anti-abuse rules (such as a one-year threshold, similar to debt instruments);

-- b) IAS 39 could be made less subjective if thresholds for 'significant' or 'prolonged' were defined.
+Such judgmental threshold would be capped by anti-abuse rules (such as a one-year threshold, similar to debt instruments); - b) IAS 39 could be made less subjective if thresholds for "significant or prolonged" were defined.
 A "significant" decline could be defined as a specific percentage decline from the acquisition cost and "prolonged" as a specific time period where the fair value has been below the acquisition cost.
-IFRS Standard could specifically define quantitative thresholds for both terms and reporting entities could select a threshold within the limit; - c) implementation of triggers, such a 'significant deterioration of the credit quality' of the issuer or, for quoted stock, a decrease of the stock price that is strong and permanent; - d) an impairment test threshold for impairment could be related to Solvency II thresholds for equity holds (39% loss or duration of unrealised losses being 1/3 of the duration of the long-term liabilities of the entity); - e) enhance IAS 39 rules with additional quantitative rules on the definition of "significant and prolonged" criterion for example recognizing impairments when unrealised losses are greater than 20% of the historical cost or for more than 6 months.
+IFRS Standard could specifically define quantitative thresholds for both terms and reporting entities could select a threshold within the limit; - c) implementation of triggers such a significant deterioration of the credit quality of the issuer or for quoted stock a decrease of the stock price that is strong and permanent; - an impairment test threshold for impairment could be related to Solvency II thresholds for equity holds (39% loss or duration of unrealized losses being 1/3 of the duration of the long-term liabilities of the entity); - e) IAS 39 rules with additional quantitative rules on the definition of "significant and prolonged" criterion for example recognizing impairments when unrealized losses are greater than 20% of the historical cost OR for more than 6 months.
 Having such clear limited and prudent bright lines would be a guarantee of a robust impairment model; - f) support the inclusion of rebuttable quantitative impairment triggers in an impairment model determined by management.
 IFRS 9 could however provide additional guidance on the meaning of "significant" or "prolonged".
-For example, the reporting entity would need to specify its impairment triggers and to disclose the applied valuation rules, including the quantitative impairment triggers, in the notes to the financial statement; - g) best way to achieve a consistent application of the standard is to introduce thresholds (thresholds set by the standard, not by companies); and - h) would support the introduction of quantitative triggers to define what is a significant or prolonged decline in fair value.
+For example, the reporting entity would need to specify its impairment triggers and to disclose the applied valuation rules, including the quantitative impairment triggers, in the notes to the financial statement; - g) best way to achieve a consistent application of the standard is to introduce thresholds (thresholds set by the standard, not by companies); - h) not oppose the use of quantitative triggers to define what is a significant or prolonged decline in fair value (e.g. by defining a specific percentage decline from the acquisition cost and a specific time period where the fair value has been below the acquisition cost).
+However, these quantitative triggers should be rebuttable to allow to take into account certain facts and circumstances.
+Introducing these quantitative triggers will have the merit to ensure discipline in the application of the impairment model of equity instruments; and i) would support the introduction of quantitative triggers to define what is a significant or prolonged decline in fair value.
 This could be done by defining a specific percentage decline from the acquisition cost and a specific time period over which the fair value has been below the acquisition cost.
 However, these quantitative triggers should be rebuttable to take into consideration certain facts and circumstances.